rapka/polemics-md-wiki/content/pages/Tracking AI.md

 Tracking AI's FAQ says this:
 >I created this website so that anyone can immediately see up-to-date AI chatbot political opinions and biases.
 I hope that will be useful in a couple ways:
 >1.
 It informs users about the ideologies of the AIs they use.
 It helps us all switch to less-biased AIs, or to AIs with philosophies closer to their own.
 >2.
 It can serve as a useful tool for AI creators, who may want their AI to be politically reasonable.
-If an AI starts getting too crazy, this site will pick up on that, and AI creators can then re-focus their AI to become more aligned with the interests of humanity. [@elonmusk](@elonmusk.md), for example, has already indicated that he wants Grok to become more politically neutral.
+If an AI starts getting too crazy, this site will pick up on that, and AI creators can then re-focus their AI to become more aligned with the interests of humanity.
+[Elon Musk](Elon%20Musk.md), for example, has already indicated that he wants Grok to become more politically neutral.

 On how to make AI more moderate, he has these ideas:
 >**Can AI creators make their AIs more moderate?**